 Of course, additives like chrome, nickel, moly, vanadium and especially tungsten are costly.

 Some manufacturers cite the higher costs of high-alloy steels to justify higher prices for their products.
 However, what they never say out-loud is that labor costs are much much less when using high-alloy steel because skilled workers are not necessary.
 And because high-alloy steels produce fewer rejects, quality control is easier, overall productivity is higher, warranty problems are fewer, and profitability is increased.
-Indeed, without high-alloy steels, factories would need to train and hire actual skilled workers and professionals instead of uneducated seasonal workers destroying the world’s current mass-production model.
+Indeed, without high-alloy steels, manufacturers would need to train and hire actual skilled workers and professionals instead of uneducated seasonal workers thereby destroying the world’s current mass-production model.
 Egads!
 Walmart’s shelves would be bare!

 The best plane and chisel blades are made from plain, high-purity, high-carbon steel.
 In Japan, the very best such steel is made by Hitachi Metals mostly using Swedish pig iron and carefully tested industrial scrap (vs used rebar and old car bumpers), and is designated Shirogamiko No.1 (白紙鋼 1 号 White-label steel No. 1).
 They also make a steel designated Shirogami No.2 containing less carbon.
 Another excellent steel for plane and chisel blades is designated Aogamiko No.2 (青紙鋼 Blue-label steel) No.1 and No. 2.

 Aogami steel, like Shirogami steel, is made from extremely pure iron, but a bit of chrome, and tungsten are added to make Aogami steel easier to heat treat with less warping.
 Aogami can be made very sharp, but it is not quite as easy or pleasant to sharpen as Shirogami.
 Some of the plain high-carbon Swedish steels are also excellent.